 It's important to understand that retouching has its limitations.
 It can't change factors like camera angle, camera distance, lens choice, a person's pose, or facial expression.
 Additionally, it can't fix issues related to clothing style, low image resolution, excessive file compression, and much more.

 Retouching also can't reveal what's hidden.
-For example, a building can't be turned to show more of the other side, sunglasses can't be removed to unveil a person's eyes, and a coat can't be taken off to display an elegant dress underneath.
+For example, a building can't be turned to show more of the other side, sunglasses can't be removed to unveil a person's eyes, and a coat can't be taken off to display the clothing underneath.
 I've received retouching requests for all of these.

 If something was cut off by the photographer, retouching alone can't restore it.
 I've had requests to "retouch" the top floors of a building, the upper third of a statue, the side of a car, and even half of a person.